thuriot/steven.thuriot.be/cv/index.md

 #Steven Thuriot
 * Date of birth: February 23, 1987
 * Born in Leuven, Belgium
-* Lives in Nossegem, Flemish Brabant
+* Lives in Hoboken, Antwerp, Belgium
 * Has a [linkedin](https://linkedin.com/in/steventhuriot) page

 ## Personal Details